Skip to content

 return &controller{

-Controller: network.NewController("/blog", authProvider, authorizeProvider),
+Controller: network.NewController("/sample", authProvider, authorizeProvider),

 service: service,